COVIDWarriors/covid19_protocols/README.md

 --------------
 A truly sincere recognition for their time, support and contribution to:

-- Jose Luis Villanueva
+- José Luis Villanueva
-- Eva Gonzalez
+- Eva González
 - Joan Anton Puig

-And all the team of the CDB
+- And all the team of the CDB in Hospital Clinic Barcelona

 Not last, thanks to the support to the whole team of COVIDWarriors, with special thanks to:
 - Andreu Veà